-Trade creditors are recognised initially at the transaction price and subsequently measured at amortised cost using the effective interest method.
+Trade creditors are recognised initially at the transaction price.

 Fund structure

 Unrestricted income funds are general funds that are available for use at the trustees' discretion in furtherance of the objectives of the charity.
 The General Fund represents the net income received by the charity which will be allocated to the Dividend Fund in due course.